makazhan/uoe-msc-projects-2020/README.md

 Person=1      → 1;
 PronType=Prs  → N/A.
 </pre>
-Crucially, not all UD features can be mapped to UM and therefore are absent from the shared task data.
+Crucially, not all UD features was mapped to UM and therefore are absent from the shared task data, e.g. PronType=Prs from the example above has no UM equivalent.
-This in turn means that the original UD data cannot be used as a substitute for the shared task data.
+Thus, one cannot simply replace the shared task treebanks with the original UD equivalents.
+In order to use the shared task data in the original UD format, one must comvert UM back to UD.

 **Why is all this important?**